Sanaa Seif

-Sanaa Seif (سناء سيف; born 20 December 1993) is an Egyptian activist and film editor who became actively involved in the Egyptian revolution in 2011.
-She was a student of language and translation at October 6 University until her arrest in 2014.
+Sanaa Seif (سناء سيف; born 20 December 1993) is an Egyptian-British activist and film editor who became actively involved in the Egyptian revolution in 2011.
+She was a student of languages and translation at October 6 University until her arrest in 2014.
 She was granted a presidential pardon, along with 100 others, in September 2015.

 Seif was again arrested in June 2020, and released in December 2021, after a year and a half sentence.

 Background and personal life

 Seif is a political activist and film editor from Egypt.
-Seif belongs to a well known and very politically active family.
+Seif belongs to a politically active family.
 Her father Ahmed Seif was an activist and human rights attorney until his death in 2014.
 Sanaa's mother, Laila Soueif, is a professor at Cairo University and political activist promoting academic freedom in Egypt.
-Her two older siblings are also well known in the activist community.
+Her two older siblings are also known in the activist community.
 Her brother Alaa Abd El-Fattah became an icon during the 2011 uprisings that toppled the Mumbarak regime.
 Her sister Mona Seif is a genetics researcher and political activist responsible for co-founding an Egyptian movement against military trials of civilians.

 Seif began her activism in 2011 during the height of revolutionary protests in Egypt.
 Her first experience with protest happened when she became involved in a movement remembering Khaled Said.
 Her activism only grew from there and at 17 years old Sanaa, after experiencing protests in Tahrir Square, started an independent newspaper "al-gornal" with a few friends.
 The independent paper, addressing issues at the heart of the Arab Spring, quickly began popular and production rose to more than 30,000 copies printed per issue.

 Since her initial involvement in the Arab Spring, Seif has also been very active in protest movements and human rights issues.
 Her image has become a symbol to revolutionaries who respect her political and human rights work and see her as a revolutionary spirit.

 Seif studied language and translation at October 6 University.